petersulyok/smfc/README.md

 ## TL;DR

-This is a `systemd service` running on Linux and can control fans with help of IPMI on Super Micro X10-X13/H10-H13 (and some X9) motherboards.
+This is a `systemd service` running on Linux and can control fans with the help of IPMI on Super Micro X10-X13/H10-H13 (and some X9) motherboards.

 ### 1. Prerequisites
  - a Super Micro motherboard with ASPEED AST2400/2500/2600 chip